HIPAA Compliance & SurveyMonkey

 Review the common questions below to understand how downgrades work for HIPAA-enabled accounts.

-No. Once you enable HIPAA-compliant features on your PLATINUM plan or ENTERPRISE team, it cannot be reverted back to a regular, non-HIPAA-enabled account.
+No. Once you enable HIPAA-compliant features on your account or Enterprise team, it cannot be reverted back to a regular, non-HIPAA-enabled account.

 If you want to remove HIPAA-compliant features from your account, or if you want a lower plan, you must open a new account.
 Note that you can transfer surveys from your HIPAA-enabled account to a regular account, but you must be very careful not to transfer any surveys that contain PHI (we do not permit users to store PHI in regular accounts, and regular accounts are not covered by a BAA).